 From time to time, you may also need to effectively present your point of view when there are differences of opinion.
-This resource is intended to assist developing your communication and negotiation skills.
+This article is intended to assist developing your communication and negotiation skills.

 A Building a Connection